-4-5 Re do ea event Children in reception will be learning to: Examples of how to support this: Select, rotate and manipulate shapes in order to develop spatial reasoning skills.
+Children in reception will be learning to: Examples of how to support this: "There are 5 of us but only 2 clipboards.
+How many more do we need?"
+Place objects into a five frame and talk about how many spaces are filled and unfilled.
+Select, rotate and manipulate shapes in order to develop spatial reasoning skills.
 Provide high-quality pattern and building sets, including pattern blocks, tangrams, building blocks and magnetic construction tiles, as well as found materials.
 Challenge children to copy increasingly complex 2D pictures and patterns with these 3D resources, guided by knowledge of learning trajectories: "I bet you can't add an arch to that," or "Maybe tomorrow someone will build a staircase."
 Teach children to solve a range of jigsaws of increasing challenge.
-Compose and decompose shapes so that children recognise a shape can have other shapes within it, just as numbers can.
-Investigate how shapes can be combined to make new shapes: for example, two triangles can be put together to make a square.
-Encourage children to predict what shapes they will make when paper is folded.
-Wonder aloud how many different ways there are to make a hexagon with pattern blocks.
-Find 2D shapes within 3D shapes, including through printing or shadow play.
+Compose and decompose shapes so that children recognise a shape can have Investigate how shapes can be combined to make new shapes: for example, two triangles can be put together to make a square.